braze-inc/braze-docs/_docs/_user_guide/data_and_analytics/custom_data/custom_events.md

 If you're using the [older navigation]({{site.baseurl}}/navigation), you can find the **Custom Events** report under **Data**.
 {% endalert %}

-On the **Custom Events Report** page in the dashboard, you can view in aggregate how often each custom event occurs and by segment over time for more detailed analysis.
-This is particularly useful for viewing how your campaigns have affected custom event activity, as the gray lines overlayed on the time series indicates the last time a campaign was sent.
+On the **Custom Events Report** page in the dashboard, you can view in aggregate how often each custom event occurs.
+The gray lines overlayed on the time series indicate the last time a campaign was sent, which is useful for viewing how your campaigns affected custom event activity.

 ![Custom event counts graph on the Custom Events page in the dashboard showing trends for a custom event][8]